 Hal Green has served as a college professor at two institutions, teaching psychology, philosophy and world religions.
 He is an ordained United Methodist pastor, who served for decades in the local parish.
 Hal has also been in private practice as a psychotherapist and spiritual guide.
 His has conducted numerous retreats and workshops across the Midwest.

 Dr. Green has published four books.
 The first is “The Eternal We,” (Chicago: Loyola University Press, 1986).
 It is about the nature of the Trinity of Persons, human as well as divine.
-Dr. M. Scott Peck called it “a work of major significance, which might take a decade or two to seep into the national consciousness.”
+Psychiatrist M. Scott Peck, M.D., called it “a work of major significance, which might take a decade or two to seep into the national consciousness.”
 His second book is “The Romance of God” (Des Moines: Ariel Press, 1994).
 It deals with all the romances of life leading to the ultimate romance, the romance of God.
-Union with God is the deepest longing of the human heart, and our true destiny.
+Union with God is the deepest longing of the human heart, and our ultimate destiny.

 Dr. Green published two books in 2018.
 They are “The Heart of Jesus and the Coming Relationship,” and “Closer than Your Own I. Meditations on Union with God.”
 The former focuses on the “heart-union” which developed between Christ’s Heart and Hal’s heart.
 He is convinced that this union with Christ was common in the early church, and will yet be again.
 God is about to do a “new thing,” which is really a revival of the former thing.
 In the book, Hal describes God’s actions and apparent purposes through his own experiences, the Bible, the lives of saints, and what it might mean for us today.
 The latter book consists of ninety poetic meditations on being in such a union with God.
 Hal explores a variety of dimensions arising from sharing in the Heart of Christ.
 The are companion books and are available on Amazon.